drd1992/drd1992/README.md

 - 👋 Hi, I’m @drd1992
-- 👀 I’m interested in game development with Pico-8 and Godot
+- 👀 I’m interested in game development Godot
-- 🌱 I’m currently learning Pico-8
+- 🌱 I’m currently learning Godot
 - 💞️ I’m looking to collaborate on a small game project
 - 📫 How to reach me ... @Dr_Doctor1992 (Twitter)